hd-didomi/sample-app-react-native/README.md

-#  Didomi - Sample App for React-native
+#  Didomi - Sample App for React Native

 ## Description

-**This sample app demonstrates how to implement Didomi in a simple mobile app project using React-native.**
+**This sample app demonstrates how to implement Didomi in a simple mobile app project using React Native.**

 In particular, it shows how to:
 * Condition a custom vendor to consent